 The single-agent baseline, constrained by its linear, single-threaded execution bottleneck, is unable to generate logically sound, complex code without external feedback.
 Fig.~\ref{fig:ratio} shows that it suffers from significant failures, reflecting the inherent difficulty of zero-shot complex edits, which corresponds to~\cite{jimenez2023swe,liu2023agentbench}.

-The subagent mode functions as a highly stable and efficient empirical search engine.
-Since workers explore independently in isolated worktrees, individual proposal failures or crashes do not stall progression.
-Fig.~\ref{fig:ratio} quantitatively confirms this resilience, as subagent mode maintains the lowest effective preflight failure and crash rates.
-It heavily dominates the volume of valid proposals generated within the time budget, demonstrating its suitability for tasks that require broad but structurally simple exploration.
-Conversely, the agent teams reveal a fundamental trade-off between theoretical deliberation and operational fragility.
-This is an empirical consequence of its multi-agent design: as experts sequentially edit the same script based purely on text handoffs (idea and \texttt{diff}, but without chain-of-thought), the probability of introducing incompatible tensor dimensions, missing imports, or logical errors compounds across turns.
-Detailed comparison between subagent and agent teams is listed in Table~\ref{tab:agent_comparison}.
+Subagent mode functions as a stable and efficient empirical search engine.
+Because workers explore independently in isolated worktrees, individual failures do not halt progress.
+Fig.~\ref{fig:ratio} confirms this resilience: subagents have the lowest effective preflight-failure and crash rates and generate the largest number of valid proposals within the time budget, making them well suited to broad but structurally simple exploration.
+Agent teams instead expose a trade-off between deliberation and fragility.
+As experts sequentially edit the same script through text handoffs (idea plus \texttt{diff}), the risk of incompatible tensor dimensions, missing imports, and logical errors compounds across turns.
+For our relatively simple AutoML task under a fixed budget, subagents are more stable and efficient, whereas agent teams retain greater upside for complex modifications.
+Because our RTX 3090 setup is more constrained than the original H100-based setting, these results should be read as a controlled comparison of collaboration topologies rather than a claim about absolute best performance.
+Detailed comparison is listed in Table~\ref{tab:agent_comparison}.